eirtscience/marksix/README.md

         - `Automatic Simulator`

-            In the cloned folder , run the file called `automate_client.py`.
+            In the cloned folder execute the below command.

             ```sh
-            ~$ python automate_client.py
+            ~$ marksix test auto
             ```
-            The `automatic_client` client file will randomly simulate the betting user at the same time check the result of his betting.
+            The `auto` command will randomly simulate the betting user at the same time check the result of his betting.

         - `Http Request`